NHL conference finals: Team totals

-Note: The Colorado Avalanche's totals include two conference finals appearances as the Quebec Nordiques (both losses), and the Dallas Stars' totals include two conference finals appearances as the Minnesota North Stars (one win; subsequent Stanley Cup Finals loss).
+Note: The Colorado Avalanche's totals include two conference finals appearances as the Quebec Nordiques (both losses), and the Dallas Stars' totals include two conference finals appearances as the Minnesota North Stars (one win; subsequent Stanley Cup Final loss).
 The Arizona Coyotes' only conference finals appearance was in 2012 as the Phoenix Coyotes.
-The Columbus Blue Jackets, Seattle Kraken and the Utah Mammoth remain the only active NHL teams to have never advanced to the conference finals.
+The Columbus Blue Jackets, Seattle Kraken and Utah Mammoth remain the only active NHL teams to have never advanced to the conference finals.